Eyreon/FLsun-V400/README.md

 # some facts

  - Out of the box the printer is solid, hardware wise. you might need to spend some time on belt tuning but other than that its fine.
- - Eventuelly ou might get sick of the bed and get an upgrade.
+ - Eventually ou might get sick of the bed and want to get an upgrade.
  - The stock slicer profile is not bad but there is way better.